Gamescom 2018: 10 things you need to know from Europe's largest gaming show

 Viva la wireless

 We’ve been waiting a long time for wireless virtual reality headsets and HTC announced it’ll be here in a month.
-At Gamescom, the electronics firm announced the HTC Vive's wireless adapter will be available starting on September 24th, finally giving users the ability to play VR titles without being tethered to a PC.
-For $299 (£299, AU$459), the Vive Wireless Adapter includes a wireless adapter, link box, one HTC QC 3.0 battery pack – which is expected to last for up to 2.5 hours of continuous usage.
+At Gamescom, the electronics firm announced that the HTC Vive's wireless adapter will be available starting on September 24, finally giving users the ability to play VR titles without being tethered to a PC.
+For $299 (£299, AU$459), the Vive Wireless Adapter includes a wireless adapter, link box, one HTC QC 3.0 battery pack, which is expected to last for up to 2.5 hours of continuous use.

 Blizzard is a busy bee

-While the summer games are in full swing in Overwatch, Blizzard is already moving forward with it next major map.
-Busan will be a new location for the control game type (aka taking/defending two objectives) featuring three prominent sights: Sanctuary, Downtown, and MEKA Base.
+While the Summer Games are in full swing in Overwatch, Blizzard is already moving forward with it next major map.
+Busan is a new control map, featuring three prominent sights which serve as control points (areas that teams capture/defend): Sanctuary, Downtown, and MEKA Base.
 To celebrate the momentous occasion, Blizzard also released a new animated short called Shooting Star featuring D.Va (aka Hana Song) and a bit more of her backstory – sadly Gremlin D.Va doesn’t make an appearance.

 A royal tease

-When DICE first revealed Battlefield V at E3 2018 it promised the game would include a Royale mode and now we might have gotten our first glimpse of it in action.
-Although the newly released Devastation of Rotterdam trailer doesn’t explicitly call out a Royale game mode massive a ring of fire closing in on players seems to be an unmistakable hint.
+When DICE first revealed Battlefield V at E3 2018 it promised the game would include a royale mode, and now we might have gotten our first glimpse of it in action.
+Although the newly released Devastation of Rotterdam trailer doesn’t explicitly reveal a royale mode, a massive a ring of fire closing in on players seems to be an unmistakable hint.
 During Gamescom, DICE also announced an open beta for Battlefield V will begin on September 4 for early access and September 6 for players on Origin, PlayStation 4 and Steam.

 Nvidia's ultimate graphics cards